jmrmgn/nas-academy-backend/README.md

 ### [POST] Park a Car

-It will be given the car number as input and outputs the slot where it is parked.
+Takes the car and slot number as input to park a car.

 ```
 POST /api/park